radiantearth/stac-spec/json-spec/json-spec.md

 that includes `Item` metadata, so that the downstream user can know where the data has come from.
 The `self` href field *must* be an absolute url, not relative, to communicate the canonical location of the `Item`.

-**assets** is an set of keyed objects that contain of links to data associated with the `Item` that can be downloaded.
+**assets** is an set of objects that contain links to data associated with the `Item` that can be downloaded.
 This should include the main asset, as well as any 'sidecar' files that are related and help a client make sense of the data.
 Examples of this include extended metadata (in XML, JSON, etc), unusable data masks, satellite ephemeris data, etc. Some assets (like Landsat data) are represented by multiple files - all should be linked to.
 It is generally recommended that different processing levels or formats are not exhaustively listed in an